putragabrielll/fwg17-go-backend/README.md

 ## Technologies Used

-**ExpressJs:** a swift and minimalist web framework for Node.js, this endeavor is dedicated to crafting resilient and scalable server-side applications.
+**Gin-Gonic:** a fast and minimalist web framework, this effort is dedicated to creating fast as well as resilient and scalable server-side applications.

-**NodeJs:** Node.js serves as the foundation for this project, capitalizing on its non-blocking, event-driven architecture to ensure the development of server-side applications that are both scalable and high-performing.
+**Go:** Go serves as the foundation for this project, utilizing a non-blocking and event-driven architecture to ensure scalable and high-performance server-side application development.

 ## ✍️ Coffee Shop - Frontend Repository
 https://github.com/putragabrielll/fwg17-beginner-frontend